scottyschup/ruby-curriculum/w2d5/rspec-syntax.md

 Note that RSpec changes the tense of predicate `has_key?`, so your test should look like `expect(Hash).to have_key :key`.

-## Review Robot Spec
+## Intro Assessment Spec

-Go back to the robot spec from the intro assessment.
+Go back to the spec from the intro assessment.
 Read the spec file and make sure everything makes sense to you.

 ## Additional Resources